Conflux-Chain/conflux-documentation/docs/espace/tutorials/digitalSignature/ECDSA.md

     using ECDSA for bytes32;

     function verifySignature(bytes32 message, bytes memory signature, address signer) public pure returns (bool) {
-        return message.toEthSignedMessageHash().recover(signature) == signer;
+        return message.recover(signature) == signer;
     }
 }
 ```

 This contract demonstrates the basic usage of ECDSA for signature verification.
 It uses OpenZeppelin's ECDSA library to:
-1. Convert the message to an Ethereum signed message hash
+1. Recover the signer's address from the signature
-2. Recover the signer's address from the signature
+2. Compare the recovered address with the provided signer address

-3. Compare the recovered address with the provided signer address
+Note: This example uses OpenZeppelin v5.0.0.
+If you're using an earlier version, you may need to adjust the code accordingly.

 ## Creating and Verifying ECDSA Signatures